HcashOrg/Hx-Doc/docs/getting-started/beginner-guide.md

 Below you'll find a list of currently available applications, with a chart showing their compatibility with different operating systems.

-* **hx_node**: hx_node Connect to the HX network via P2P, receive the latest blocks from the network, broadcast locally signed transaction packets to the network, and provide API for other programs to call through websocket + HTTP RPC (hereinafter referred to as node API),work with middleware to handle cross-chain deposit and withdrawal operations.manage the wallet file, which contains the encrypted user's private key.
-A wallet file can contain multiple private keys,
+* **hx_node**: hx_node Connect to the HX network via P2P, receive blocks from the network, broadcast locally signed transaction packets to network, hx_node provide API to other programs to call through websocket + HTTP RPC, work with middleware to handle cross-chain deposit and withdrawal operations.
+HX_node manage wallet file, which contains the encrypted user’s private key.
+A wallet file can contain multiple private keys.

-* **middleware **: Regularly collect data from the btc/ltc/eth... main chain and store it to the database.
+* **middleware**: Regularly collect data from BTC/LTC/ETH and other main chains,  and store it in database.

-* **HXIndicator **: HXIndicator is a graphical user interface for hx wallet.
+* **HXIndicator**: HXIndicator is a graphical user interface for hx wallet.

-* **hx_client **: Connect through rpc to hx_node,hx_client provided  transaction signature function, and the signature is then broadcast to the hx_node,hx_client provides an API for other programs to call through HTTP RPC (hereinafter referred to as the wallet API).
+* **hx_client**: Connect through rpc to hx_node,hx_client provided  transaction signature function, and the signature is then broadcast to the hx_node,hx_client provides an API for other programs to call through HTTP RPC (hereinafter referred to as the wallet API).

 |           | hx_node | middleware | HXIndicator | hx_client |
 | ---------:|:----:|:---------:|:------:|:------:|